Mary, Queen of Scots: Murder of Darnley

 Mary's son by Darnley, James, was born on 19 June 1566 in Edinburgh Castle.
 However, the murder of Rizzio led to the breakdown of her marriage.
-In October 1566, while staying at Jedburgh in the Scottish Borders, Mary made a journey on horseback of at least four hours each way to visit the Earl of Bothwell at Hermitage Castle, where he lay ill from wounds sustained in a skirmish with border reivers.
+In October 1566, while staying at Jedburgh in the Scottish Borders, Mary made a journey on horseback of at least four hours each way to visit the Earl of Bothwell at Hermitage Castle, where he lay ill from wounds sustained in a skirmish with John Elliot of Park.
 The ride was later used as evidence by Mary's enemies that the two were lovers, though no suspicions were voiced at the time and Mary had been accompanied by her councillors and guards.

 Immediately after her return to Jedburgh, she suffered a serious illness that included frequent vomiting, loss of sight, loss of speech, convulsions and periods of unconsciousness.
 She was thought to be dying.
 Her recovery from 25 October onwards was credited to the skill of her French physicians.
 The cause of her illness is unknown.
 Potential diagnoses include physical exhaustion and mental stress, haemorrhage of a gastric ulcer, and porphyria.

 At Craigmillar Castle, near Edinburgh, at the end of November 1566, Mary and leading nobles held a meeting to discuss the "problem of Darnley".
 Divorce was discussed, but a bond was probably sworn between the lords present to remove Darnley by other means: "It was thought expedient and most profitable for the common wealth ... that such a young fool and proud tyrant should not reign or bear rule over them; ... that he should be put off by one way or another; and whosoever should take the deed in hand or do it, they should defend."
 Darnley feared for his safety, and after the baptism of his son at Stirling and shortly before Christmas, he went to Glasgow to stay on his father's estates.
-At the start of the journey, he was afflicted by a fever—possibly smallpox, syphilis or the result of poison.
+At the start of the journey, he was afflicted by a fever: possibly smallpox, syphilis or the result of poison.
 He remained ill for some weeks.